HARPLab/DReyeVR/README.md

     | [HTC Vive Pro Eye](https://business.vive.com/us/product/vive-pro-eye-office/) | :white_check_mark: | :white_check_mark: | Windows, Linux |
     | [Quest 2](https://www.oculus.com/quest-2/) | :white_check_mark: | :x: | Windows |
   - While we haven't tested other headsets, they should still work for basic VR usage (not eye tracking) if supported by SteamVR.
+  - Eye tracking is currently **ONLY** supported on the HTC Vive Pro Eye since we use [SRanipal](https://forum.htc.com/topic/5641-sranipal-faq/) for the eye-tracker SDK.
+We are happy to support more devices through contributions for adding other SDKs.
 - Vehicle controls:
   - Generic keyboard WASD + mouse
   - Support for Logitech Steering wheel with this open source [LogitechWheelPlugin](https://github.com/HARPLab/LogitechWheelPlugin)
     - Includes force-feedback with the steering wheel.
     - We used a [Logitech G923 Racing Wheel & Pedals](https://www.logitechg.com/en-us/products/driving/driving-force-racing-wheel.html)
       - Full list of supported devices can be found [here](https://github.com/HARPLab/LogitechWheelPlugin/blob/master/README.md) though we can't guarantee out-of-box functionality without testing.
-- Realistic (and parameterizable) rear & side view mirrors (WARNING: very performance intensive)
+- Realistic (and parameterizable) rear & side view mirrors
+  - WARNING: very performance intensive
 - Vehicle dashboard:
   - Speedometer (in miles-per-hour by default)
   - Gear indicator